-Because fun fact: if you run a profitable side hustle on top of a day job, time is kind of at a premium.
+Because fun fact: if you run a profitable side hustle on top of a day job, your time is at a premium.

-So while I highly recommend manually tracking your spending if you’re just getting started with personal-finance-101, I wanted to show you guys exactly how I manage and track my side hustle income – and the tools that save me, no joke, hours every single week.
+So while I highly recommend manually tracking your spending if you’re just getting started with personal-finance-101, I wanted to share how I manage and track my side hustle income—and the tools that save me, no joke, hours every single week.